Ellen Gunderson Traylor

 Robert Glenn Brown was an ordained Assemblies of God minister for over 50 years and is now associated with Chaplaincy of Full Gospel Churches.
 A retired Navy Chaplain, he served in the United States Army, Air Force and with the Marines.
 He pastored for nineteen years in the U.S. and since 1993 has traveled regularly to Eastern Europe establishing an orphanage and ministering to the local military.
 Brown is a graduate of the University of Denver, Princeton Seminary, Denver Seminary and the Navy Senior Chaplains' School.
 He and his wife Donna live in Sequim, WA.

-Best known as an award-winning TV director and producer, Tom Cherones grew up in the 1940’s and 1950’s in Tuscaloosa, Alabama.
-As a young man he learned the ropes of television production at the University of Alabama TV station.
-While his career has taken him far from that childhood in Alabama, (his hallmark as a TV director and producer was working on the first five seasons of the hugely successful “Seinfeld” comedy series, for which he received an Emmy, Golden Globe, Peabody and a Director’s Guild of America Award), Cherones has never strayed from those grassroots memories and lessons.
+His hallmark as a TV director and producer was working on the first five seasons of the hugely successful “Seinfeld” comedy series, for which he received an Emmy, Golden Globe, Peabody and a Director’s Guild of America Award.,

 Harry knew he wanted to be a reporter from the time he was a small boy.
 He went on to spend 44 years chronicling the story of San Jose, CA, as a reporter, columnist and Political Editor for the San Jose Mercury News.